• Clear interest and commitment

 After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and UCD.
 Follow instructions from both.
 Later in the semester, your UI study abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.

-The application deadline for the Summer 2020 will be due by March 4, 2020.
+The application deadline for Summer 2021 session are due on March 2, 2021.

-Applications for the Summer 2020 session will be available by early spring 2020.
+Applications for the Summer 2022 session will be available by early Spring 2022.

 After you have received an email from UI Study Abroad indicating that you have been formally accepted to the program, have reviewed the estimated costs, and you are ready to commit to participating in this program, you will need to complete the following steps: